 The Investment Partnership uses its cash primarily to fund investments, to make distributions to AAA, to pay its operating expenses and to fund any distributions to Apollo affiliates pursuant to the carried interest that is applicable to our investments.
+The Investment Partnership is also required, under the terms of the senior secured term loan agreement, to make mandatory prepayments of principal as certain investment realizations and asset sales are made.
+Subsequent to March 31, 2012, the Investment Partnership made mandatory prepayments of \$35.6 million on the senior secured term loan related to certain investment realizations and asset sales.
 Taking into account generally expected market conditions, we believe that the sources of liquidity described below will be sufficient to fund the working capital requirements of the Investment Partnership.
 During a portion of 2008 and 2009, as a result of the unprecedented market volatility and tightening of the credit markets, the Investment Partnership exercised the right to opt out of new co-investments alongside Apollo Investment Fund VI and Apollo Investment Fund VII.
 On December 16, 2009, the co-investment agreements with Apollo Investment Fund VI and Apollo Investment Fund VII were amended.
 See "Portfolio and Investment Activity - Private equity co-investments in Apollo Investment Fund VI and Apollo Investment Fund VII portfolio companies" for additional information regarding the amendments.
 Under the co-investment agreement with Apollo Investment Fund VII, the Investment Partnership committed to co-invest an amount equal to 5% in 2008 and 0% for all subsequent years, including 2012.

 The remainder of the Investment Partnership's investment in the Apollo Strategic Value Fund is in liquidating shares issued by the Apollo Strategic Value Fund.
 The liquidating shares were initially allocated a pro rata portion of each of the Apollo Strategic Value Fund's existing investments and liabilities, and as those investments are sold, the Investment Partnership is allocated the proceeds from such disposition less its proportionate share of any current expenses incurred by the Apollo Strategic Value Fund.
-During the year ended December 31, 2011, the Investment Partnership received proceeds from redemptions of \$10.0 million from the Apollo Strategic Value Fund.
+During the three months ended March 31, 2012, the Investment Partnership received no redemptions from the Apollo Strategic Value Fund.